Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-Beyond solely relying on supervised fine-tuning (SFT), some studies have adopted a comprehensive pipeline encompassing pre-training, SFT, and reinforcement learning from human feedback (RLHF).
-Zhongjing~\citep{yang2023zhongjing}, the first Chinese medical LLaMA-based large language model, exemplifies this approach through continuous pre-training, targeted SFT, and RLHF optimization.
-Particularly emphasizing multi-turn interactions, the authors constructed CMtMedQA, a specialized Chinese medical dialogue dataset comprising approximately 7,000 QA pairs derived from authentic doctor-patient exchanges across 14 clinical departments and spanning over 10 medical scenarios, including disease diagnosis, medication guidance, health consultation, and general medical knowledge inquiries.
-To address the inconsistency and brevity prevalent in real-world doctor responses, a self-instruct methodology \citep{wang2022self} was utilized, standardizing replies into a uniform, professional, and empathetic communication style.
-Furthermore, the external medical knowledge graph CMeKG \citep{dema2019preliminary} was integrated to verify and enhance the medical accuracy and safety of the dialogue interactions.
-HuaTuoGPT \citep{zhang-etal-2023-huatuogpt} is a medical consultation LLM, fine-tuned using both data distilled from ChatGPT and real-world data from medical professionals to combine fluent and informative responses with authentic diagnostic capabilities.
-The authors employ Reinforcement Learning from AI Feedback to align the model's outputs with the strengths of both data sources.
-HuatuoGPT is evaluated using rule-based NLP metrics for similarity check with reference answers, LLM-based assessment for language quality, symptom inquiry, treatment effectiveness, and patient helpfulness, and human evaluation by medical experts for diagnosis accuracy, treatment recommendation accuracy, and prescription knowledge, which demonstrates superior performance compared to baseline models under different criteria.
-The same research team later developed HuaTuoGPT II~\citep{chen2024huatuogptii}, which adopts a one-stage domain adaptation protocol that unifies heterogeneous data from traditional pre-training and supervised stages into a simple instruction-output pair format, facilitating efficient knowledge injection.
-The model achieved competitive performance with GPT-4 across multiple benchmarks, notably excelling in Chinese medical evaluations and the latest pharmacist license examinations.
+Beyond SFT alone, several studies adopt a comprehensive pipeline encompassing pre-training, SFT, and RLHF.
+Zhongjing \citep{yang2023zhongjing}, the first Chinese medical LLaMA-based LLM, exemplifies this through continuous pre-training, targeted SFT, and RLHF optimization.
+The authors construct CMtMedQA---approximately 7,000 QA pairs from authentic doctor--patient exchanges across 14 clinical departments and over 10 medical scenarios---and apply a self-instruct methodology \citep{wang2022self} to standardize responses into a uniform, professional, and empathetic style.
+The external medical knowledge graph CMeKG \citep{dema2019preliminary} is further integrated to verify medical accuracy and safety.
+HuaTuoGPT \citep{zhang-etal-2023-huatuogpt} fine-tunes a medical consultation LLM on data distilled from ChatGPT and real-world clinical data, using RLAIF to align outputs with the complementary strengths of both sources.
+Evaluation spans rule-based NLP metrics, LLM-based assessment of language quality and diagnostic utility, and expert human evaluation of diagnosis and treatment accuracy, demonstrating superior performance over baselines.
+The same team subsequently developed HuaTuoGPT II \citep{chen2024huatuogptii}, which adopts a one-stage domain adaptation protocol that unifies heterogeneous pre-training and supervised data into a unified instruction-output format for efficient knowledge injection, achieving performance competitive with GPT-4 on multiple benchmarks and excelling in Chinese medical and pharmacist license examinations.